St1ck2k/FROST---Below-Zero-Fallout-4-Wabbajack-Modlist/README.md

 # IMPORTANT!
 After the latest major Fallout 4 update, if you have the last version of the game, you will not be able to download the list.
 It is currently not maintained.
 Your only option right now is to follow [Below Zero](https://redawt.github.io/f4-frost-guide) guide and install everything manually.
+Information below is outdated.

 # FROST - Below Zero Fallout 4 Wabbajack Modlist